Solar augmented geothermal energy: Technology

 Thermal injection for oil stimulation was first used in 1907 California in Solar thermal enhanced oil recovery.
 Heated fluid was used to improve oil production and was one of the first attempts in enhanced oil recovery.
-Solar energy has been used in enhanced oil recovery as a thermal energy source since 1957 when Atlantic Richfield used it a California experimental facility.
+Solar energy has been used in enhanced oil recovery as a thermal energy source since 1957 when Atlantic Richfield used it at a California experimental facility.
 In the 1970s, research on the use of injecting CO_{2}, or Carbon dioxide flooding, into wells for enhanced oil recovery led to better modeling techniques and understandings, especially in the area of the flow a heat injection into production wells.
-Since the 1970s, the geothermal industry has refined the technology behind solar augmented geothermal wells to performed in a predictable and commercially viable way.
+Since the 1970s, the geothermal industry has refined the technology behind solar augmented geothermal wells to perform in a predictable and commercially viable way.
 This is done by relying on concentrated solar heat to recharge heat extracted from the well.

 Geothermal exploration in the United States has been built around finding easily accessible (close to the surface) high-temperature sources of heat.
 During exploration, it was common for holes to be drilled and abandoned because they were “dry”, or failed to produce consistent heat for a commercially viable electricity generation.
 In response to these “dry” holes, the geothermal industry began developing Enhanced geothermal systems (EGS).
 In EGS, a “hot pan” in the earth is located and the heat is amplified by other means.
-This method allows for wells with insufficient or inconsistent heat to by viable candidates for synthetic geothermal electricity generation.
+This method allows for wells with insufficient or inconsistent heat to be viable candidates for synthetic geothermal electricity generation.

 Solar augmented geothermal uses an apparatus and method to store concentrated solar energy in a subsurface geologic reservoir.
 The method includes transferring solar thermal energy to a fluid, creating a supercritical fluid.
 The supercritical fluid is then injected into a subsurface geologic reservoir through an injection well.
 This method allows a wide array of subsurface geologic reservoirs to become commercially viable for electric production.
 This includes reservoirs with highly permeable and porous sedimentary stratum, a depleted hydrocarbon field, a depleting hydrocarbon field, a depleted oil field, a depleting oil field, a depleted gas field, or a depleting gas field.
 Once one of these is charged with a supercritical fluid, the subsurface formation creates a synthetic geothermal reservoir.
 Any heat added by nature will be taken as a further improvement to the thermal to the electricity conversion process.